 In my defense (even though not that convincingly argued) I picked a stout that is not overly sweet and boozy in order to allow the Bailey’s to play that role.
 Ipswich Ale Brewery’s Dry Irish Stout has an ABV of only 4.4% and is a classic light, dry and crisp stout.
-Perfect for a float.
-It is only mildly sweet, delicate even.
-It is brewed with Irish malt, roasted barley (i.e. the barley did not undergo malting, considered a specialty grain that lends sweetness and color) and Simpson’s chocolate malts.
+Perfect for a stout ice cream float.
+It is only mildly sweet, delicate even, and brewed with Irish malt, roasted barley (i.e. the barley did not undergo malting, considered a specialty grain that lends roasty bitterness and color) and Simpson’s chocolate malts.
 All in all a refreshing, sweet-ish stout with pleasant hints of chocolate and pronounced roasted notes.
 Very, very drinkable.

 Originally Fionn mac Cumhaill, a leader of the Fianna Irish warriors, Finn McCool was a prominent figure in Irish mythology.
 One day he was fighting a rival and he threw a piece of Ireland at him but missed.
 The chunk of land fell in the Irish Sea and formed the Isle of Man.

-Whether you choose to celebrate St. Patrick’s Day with Irish beer, Irish food or both, (maybe even a stout ice cream float?) let me leave you with something dear to my heart:
+Whether you choose to celebrate St. Patrick’s Day with Irish beer, Irish food or both, let me leave you with something dear to my heart:

 “May your blessings outnumber the shamrocks that grow and may trouble avoid you wherever you go.”